dyne/dyne.github.io/src/pages/software/muse.md

 ## Requirements

-> MuSE provides the free software community with a user friendly but powerful tool for network audio streaming, making life easier for indypendent free speech online radios.
+> MuSE provides the free software community with a user friendly but powerful tool for network audio streaming, making life easier for independent free speech online radios.

 You need a POSIX.1b OS, GNU/Linux and FreeBSD are well tested.
 An OSX binary has been released and is available in the download section below.\
 If you have success compiling MuSE on Win or Beos platforms let us know!